-While bridges and dentures have been around for a very long time and can address tooth loss to an extent, they can’t hold a candle to the benefits offered from more comprehensive solutions like dental implants.
+While bridges and dentures have been around for a very long time and can address tooth loss to an extent, they can’t hold a candle to the benefits offered by more comprehensive solutions like dental implants in Irving.
 Because dental implants work to replace the entire tooth, you can expect better longevity, reliability, and esthetics, not just for your smile but your entire facial appearance!
-To schedule a consultation with Dr. Rafiq and learn more about this ground-breaking tooth replacement solution, give Daily Smiles MacArthur a call today!
+To schedule a consultation with Dr. Rafiq and learn more about this ground-breaking tooth replacement solution, give Daily Smiles MacArthur Dental and Orthodontics a call today!

-Why Choose Daily Smiles MacArthur for Dental Implants?
+Why Choose Daily Smiles MacArthur Dental and Orthodontics for Dental Implants?

 Initial Dental Implant Consultation